 Product Description Array Services Array Services includes administrator commands, libraries, daemons, and kernel extensions that support the execution of parallel applications across a number of hosts in a cluster, or array.
 The Message Passing Interface (MPI) uses Array Services to launch parallel applications.
 For information on MPI, see the Message Passing Toolkit (MPT) User's Guide The secure version of Array Services is built to make use of secure sockets layer (SSL) and secure shell (SSH).
 For more information on standard Array Services or Secure Array Services (SAS), see the Array Services chapter in the Linux Resource Administration Guide .
 Cpuset System The Cpuset System is primarily a workload manager tool permitting a system administrator to restrict the number of processors and memory resources that a process or set of processes may use.
 A system administrator can use cpusets to create a division of CPUs and memory resources within a larger system.
 For more information, see the "Cpusets" chapter in the Linux Resource Administration Guide .
 IOC4 serial driver Driver that supports the Internal IDE CD-ROM, NVRAM, and Real-Time Clock.
 Serial ports are supported on the IOC4 base I/O chipset and the following device nodes are created: /dev/ttyIOC4/0 /dev/ttyIOC4/1 /dev/ttyIOC4/2 /dev/ttyIOC4/3 Kernel partitioning support Provides the software infrastructure necessary to support a partitioned system, including cross-partition communication support.
+Partitioning is supported on SGI Altix UV 100 and UV 1000 systems only.
 For more information on system partitioning, see the SGI Altix UV Linux Configuration and Operations Guide.

-Table 3-1 SGI Performance Suite 1.0 Products
+Table 3-1 SGI Performance Suite 1.1 Products

 Product Description МРТ Provides industry-standard message passing libraries optimized for SGI computers.
 For more information on MPT, see the Message Passing Toolkit (MPT) User's Guide .
 NUMA tools Provides a collection of NUMA related tools (dlook(1), dplace(1), and so on).
 For more information on NUMA tools, see the Linux Application Tuning Guide .
 Performance Co-Pilot collector infrastructure Provides performance monitoring and performance management services targeted at large, complex systems.
-For more information on Performance Co-Pilot, see Performance Co-Pilot for IA-64 Linux User's and Administrator's Guide.
 REACT real-time for Linux Support for real-time programs.
 For more information, see the REACT Real-Time for Linux Programmer's Guide .
 Utilities udev_xsci, is a udev helper for doing XSCSI device names. sgtools, a set of tools for SCSI disks using the Linux SG driver and lsiutil, the LSI Fusion-MPT host adapter management utility.
 XVM Provides software volume manager functionality such as disk striping and mirroring.
 For more information on XVM, see the XVM Volume Manager Administrator's Guide.

-Table 3-1 SGI Performance Suite 1.0 Products (continued)
+Table 3-1 SGI Performance Suite 1.1 Products (continued)